Taskforce in national park rescues hundreds of trapped animals - VietNamNet

 In two years, the task force in collaboration with forest rangers has destroyed nearly 6,500 animal traps, 300 tents of hunters and rescued hundreds of trapped animals.

-For the rescuers, the monthly salary of VND8 million (US$350) does little to compensate for all their hard work.
+For the rescuers, the monthly salary of 8 million VND (350 USD) does little to compensate for all their hard work.

-“But all of the team members feel they are part of the mission and are very passionate about the work,” Thanh said.
-VNS
+“But all of the team members feel they are part of the mission and are very passionate about the work,” Thanh said./.VNA

 OR QUICK LOGIN